gwebsurfer/usd-to-brl/README.md

 ### Adjustments and improvements

-- :white_check_mark: Task 1 - Simple conversion in both fields using AwesomeApi;
+- [x] Task 1 - Simple conversion in both fields using AwesomeApi;
-- :white_check_mark: Task 2 - Updated conversion as you type in both inputs;
+- [x] Task 2 - Updated conversion as you type in both inputs;
-- :white_check_mark: Task 3 - Real-time chart widget by TradingView;
+- [x] Task 3 - Real-time chart widget by TradingView;
 - [ ] Task 4 - Accept comma or period in both inputs;
 - [ ] Task 5 - Show daily variation data.